 current & upcoming courses offered

-For any questions concerning the undergraduate application, including portfolio submission, please visit the Admissions FAQ page.
+A portfolio is not required, but highly recommended.
+Undergraduate portfolios of 10-12 images should be submitted through Slideroom.
+For all other questions concerning the undergraduate application, please visit the Admissions FAQ page.